zzq20010617/ECE1779-Project/README.md

 ## Individual Contributions
+- Ziqi Zhu:
+- Chang Sun:
+- Zhang Yue:I implemented the frontend sign up and create Account page and integrated it with the backend API.
+I also contributed to backend API development, helped maintain the Docker-based development setup, and supported deployment testing with PostgreSQL and Kubernetes.
+- Shiming Zhang:
 ## Lessons Learned and Concluding Remarks
 This project gave our team a complete, end-to-end experience in designing, implementing, and deploying a cloud-native web application.